-Whilst Lilly haven’t yet published the full results of the trial, which will be released in the coming months, their press release – which contained top-line results of their TRAILBLAZER ALZ-2 clinical trial – shows that donanemab was able to slow the rate of decline in people’s cognition and function over a year.
+Lilly’s TRAILBLAZER ALZ-2 clinical trial shows that donanemab was able to slow the rate of decline in people’s cognition and function over a year.
 This included memory, thinking and ability to carry out daily activities.

 After one year, participants were tested against several measures of memory and thinking, and again at eighteen months.

-- According to Lilly, donanemab slowed decline associated with Alzheimer’s by around a third (35%) compared with placebo.
+- According to Lilly, donanemab slowed decline associated with Alzheimer’s by around a third (35%) compared with placebo in people whose brain scans showed they had low-medium levels of a protein called tau.
 The drug also resulted in 40% less decline in the ability to perform activities of daily living, such as managing finances, driving and carry out hobbies.

 - Almost half (47%) of those on donanemab had no clinical progression of disease after a year, compared with 29% on placebo.

 - Furthermore, participants on donanemab had a 39% lower risk of progressing to the next stage of disease compared to placebo.